-a.
-Upon the full approval and execution of this Agreement by the City and the School Districts and the appropriation of necessary funds by the City to pay the costs associated therewith, the City, with the concurrence of the superintendent, shall provide SROs to the TCSD and the LCSD.
+- a.
+Upon the full approval and execution of this Agreement by the City and the School Districts and the appropriation of nece ary funds by the City to pay the co ts associated therewith the City, with the concurrence of the superintendent shall provide SR0s to the TCSD and the LCSD. - b.

-b.
 The City shall, at its expense, assign police officers from the Police Department to work as SROs at Troy High School and Troy Middle School in the TCSD and Knickerbacker Middle School and Lansingburgh High School in the LCSD.
-These SROs will work on either a full-time or part-time basis, pending the manpower requirements on the Police Department.
+These SR0s will work on either a full-time or part-time basis, pending the manpower requirements on the Police Department.
 SROs will work primarily during regularly scheduled school days.
-It is understood that there may be training needs or other instances when the SRO may work outside the school at the discretion of the Chief of the Police Department.

-c.
-SROs assigned pursuant to this MOU shall be made available to the TCSD and the LCSD no later than one week prior to opening day of the regular school year. d.
-The City shall provide SROs which have been certified as law enforcement officers.

-d.
-The City shall provide SROs which have been certified as law enforcement officers and shall have obtained the necessary training and skills customary for officers in the Police Department.

-e.
-The Chief of the Police Department will assign SROs to fill vacancies at schools as necessary and as available.

-f.
-On days when schools are not in session, SROs will be assigned to duties by the Chief of the Police Department.
+It is unders tood that there may be training needs or other instances when the SRO may work outside the school at the discretion of the Chief of the Police Department. - c.
+SR0s assigned pursuant to this MOU shall be made available to the TCSD and the LCSD no later than one week prior to opening day of the regular school year. - d.
+The City hall provide SR0s which have been certified as law enforcement officers and shall have obtained the necessary training and skills customary for officers in the Police Department. - e.
+The Chief of the Police Department will assign SROs to fill vacancies at schools as nece sary and as available. - f.
+On days when schools are not in ession, R0s will be assigned to duties by the Chief of the Police Department.